 - have muscle cramps

 Because a person can have kidney disease without any symptoms, a doctor may first detect the condition through routine blood and urine tests.
 The National Kidney Foundation recommends three simple tests to screen for kidney disease: a blood pressure measurement, a spot check for protein or albumin in the urine, and a calculation of glomerular filtration rate (GFR) based on a serum creatinine measurement.
 Measuring urea nitrogen in the blood provides additional information.

 Blood Pressure Measurement

 High blood pressure can lead to kidney disease.
 It can also be a sign that the kidneys are already impaired.
 The only way to know whether a person's blood pressure is high is to have a health professional measure it with a blood pressure cuff.
 The result is expressed as two numbers.
 The top number, which is called the systolic pressure, represents the pressure in the blood vessels when the heart is beating.
 The bottom number, which is called the diastolic pressure, shows the pressure when the heart is resting between beats.
 A person's blood pressure is considered normal if it stays below 120/80, stated as "120 over 80."
-The NHLBI recommends that people with kidney disease use whatever therapy is necessary, including lifestyle changes and medicines, to keep their blood pressure below 130/80.
+Health care providers recommend that people with kidney disease use whatever therapy is necessary, including lifestyle changes and medicines, to keep their blood pressure below 140/90.1

 Microalbuminuria and Proteinuria